 Serve with a glass of milk.

-Chewy cookies with crushed graham crackers and chocolate chunks and marshmallows that will make it feel like summer in your kitchen anytime of year.
+Chewy cookies with crushed graham crackers and chocolate chunks and marshmallows is what this S’more Cookies recipe is all about to make it feel like summer in your kitchen anytime of year.

 130 grams / 4.6 ounces browned butter, unsalted and room temperature